 An Institution may be able to terminate a contract for cause if contractor failed to perform its duties and obligations under the contract and did not cure the failure within any cure period specified by the contract.
 A failure to perform may also be referred to as a breach or a default.
-If departmental staff consider terminating the contract for cause, the procurement official may contact the Institution's legal counsel for guidance and assistance.
+If program staff considers terminating the contract for cause, the contract manager will contact the Institution's legal counsel for guidance and assistance.